-This is something I’ve been losing myself in.
+This is something I lost myself in.
 The overall story is still a work in progress, but this chapter is complete (at 6,500 words – whew).
 I was inspired by a Writing Prompt of Dragon Age concept art I posted, and have decided to write more by breaking it into chapters according to the game’s timeline.
 Some references will be more clear if you’ve played the game, but I’ve tried to explain a few things without hindering the story.
-It is currently PG, but I intend to write a few racy scenes as relationships develop.
+This chapter is PG but I intend to write a few racy scenes as relationships develop.
 Enjoy!

 Chapter One: The Brecilian Forest